How to take care of brazilian hair extensions(With Complete Guide and Video)

 - DO always seal your wefts.
-This is not an option but rather a priority and should be done prior to any install.
+This is not an option but rather a priority and should be done before any installation.

 - DO not split the weft.
 Although many stylists like to do this - please know that splitting wefts are not necessary and will do more harm to the hair than good.

-- DO clip the ends of the hair every 6/8 weeks or at time of re-install
+- DO clip the ends of the hair every 6/8 weeks or at the time of re-install

 - DON'T cut the wefts.
 If you cut the wefts, seal each end with weft glue right away.

 - DON'T use bristle brushes as they tend to latch onto hair fibers and rip them from the weft.

 - DON'T tie your hair back or pin it up too tightly and never when it is wet.
 This pulls and stretches the hair wefts, causing it to shed and split.

 Video of How to Care for Brazilian Virgin Hair

 How to tame UNice Brazilian Natural Wave

 Follow these tips and get ready for the compliments!
 Having gorgeous-looking hair might be easy thanks to the virgin hair wigs and extensions from UNice.
 However, maintaining its beauty is certainly up to you. you need to put in efforts to make sure they stay healthy and continue looking gorgeous forever.